rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 - **How it works**: If the PVC matches the computed tag, it confirms that the decryption was performed using the correct PIN.
 If the PVC doesn’t match, the decryption fails, indicating an incorrect PIN.
 - Remark from the trezor documentation: The 64 bit PVC means that there is less than a 1 in 1019 chance that a wrong PIN will happen to have the same PVC as the correct PIN.
 The existence of false PINs does not pose a security weakness since a false PIN cannot be used to decrypt the protected entries.

+5. ### ESAK (Storage authentication key)

+The storage authentication key (SAK) is used to authenticate the list of (APP, KEY) values for all protected entries that have been set in the storage.
+This prevents an attacker from erasing or adding entries to the storage.

+The key is encrypted with the key derived from the user's pin

+This key is stored encrypted in the storage.

 ### Summary of the Workflow:

 - **PIN** with salt → **PBKDF2** → Produces **KEK** and **KEIV**.